mpi4py/mpi4py/INSTALL.rst

 .. note::

-   Installing mpi4py from sources requires a C compiler and an MPI implementation with development headers and libraries.
+   Installing mpi4py from its source distribution (available at PyPI) or Git source code repository (available at GitHub) requires a C compiler and a working MPI implementation with development headers and libraries.

 .. warning::